apache/cordova-docs/docs/en/edge/guide/platforms/win8/index.md

 - Set up your preferred variant of Visual Studio 2012.
 All of the product's paid versions (Professional, etc.) let you build Windows Store apps.
 You need __Express for Windows 8__ to build Windows Store apps using the [Express editions](http://www.microsoft.com/visualstudio/eng/products/visual-studio-express-products).

 - Download and extract the latest copy of [Cordova](http://phonegap.com/download).
-You will be working in the `lib\windows-8` subfolder.
+You will be working in the `lib\windows-8` subdirectory.

 ## 3. Set up New Project